aliabbani/Metrics-webapp/README.md

 ### My Profile Page
 ![screenshot](./src/images/Capture2.PNG) -->

-This project is a web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+This React capstone project is about building a mobile web application to check a list of metrics (numeric values).
+The application will allow users to check the statistic of the COVID19 cases for more than 190 countries with a historic data included.

 ## Getting started :
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Redux Library.